MiddleRaster/MiddleRaster.github.io/DAG/HeaderOnlyNoForwardDeclarations.md

 So, does this work?
 (Yes.)
 Can you write all code like this?
 (No.) Will it take longer or will it be faster?
 It turns out to be much faster.
 Here's a story from my experience in those early days.
 I was working in an area where I didn't have much expertise, but my manager did.
 We were doing 1-week iterations (my favorite length), and at a demo meeting, she asked, "How are you going to handle blah?"
 I didn't get it, so I ignored the problem.
 At the next week's demo meeting, she said the same thing, so I started thinking about it, but the lights didn't go on until the next morning in the shower (I know, too much information).
 On Monday, I came in and said to my guys, "I get it; I know what she wants" and the architectural change required was a "large", what we called a "3".
 A "3" was 3 weeks for us back then (I hadn't figured out #NoEstimates yet).
 I took on the work myself and got on it.
 And I was done in 2.5 *days*.
-I spend a whole 'nother day just staring at the code, wondering why this large change was done so quickly.
+I spent a whole 'nother day just staring at the code, wondering why this large change was done so quickly.
 That's more than a 5x improvement.
 I attribute it to following the two rules because it made the code dendritic and simple to understand and modify.

 C++ is the only language I know that has "declare before use" semantics (there are probably others, but I don't know them).
 For other languages, like C#, you'd have to write a tool, using reflection, to run through the code looking for cycles.
 So I did this, too,